StadGent/fractal_styleguide_gent-base/components/61-layouts/detail-layout/README.md

 * <a href="{{path './readspeaker-button.html'}}">Text to speech button</a> (optional, only when the website has a text so speech ability)
 * Detail page content (required)
 * <a href="{{path './footer.html'}}">Footer</a> (required)

+As you can see, some direct children of the page content are allowed to break out of the default 7 column width.
+Examples are the summary, call to action, contact details and image gallery.
+If you are unable to place these components as direct children of the page content, you can use the helper class `.w10-o1` on whatever wrapper element you are dealing with.